 See below for course restrictions:

 (1) University accommodation is available on all Monash campuses except Parkville and Caulfield.
-It is subject to its availability.
-See http://www.monash.edu/accommodation/accommodation/off-campus-options for information on accommodation.
+Monash will email student with instructions about accommodation options and how to apply online for on-campus accommodation.
+See https://www.monash.edu/accommodation/accommodation/on-campus-options for information on accommodation.

 (2) Students are required to purchase the compulsory Overseas Student Health Cover (OSHC).